Can I deduct commuting expenses like gas, mileage, or toll fees?

 You're also allowed to deduct commuting expenses between multiple job sites during the same day.
 For example, if you go directly from your day job to your evening job, you can deduct the commute between those 2 job sites.
 But if you first go home and then leave to go to your second job, that can't be deducted.

-Qualifying travel expenses for employees are reported on Form 2106 and are subject to the 2% rule.
+In tax year 2017, qualifying travel expenses for employees are reported on Form 2106 and are subject to the 2% rule.
+The 2% miscellaneous deduction for job-related employee expenses will be suspended in tax year 2018.
+More info